shwetapoojaryr/shwetapoojaryr/README.md

 Analytics Skills: Data cleaning, EDA, feature engineering, reporting

+### Projects

+Here are some of the projects where I apply analytics to real-world problems:

+📊 Project Name – Short description of the problem and key insights

+📈 Project Name – Focus on visualization, trends, or business impact

+🤖 AI/Data Project – Data curation, evaluation, or AI-driven insights

+👉 Explore my repositories below to see my work in action.

 ### What I’m Looking For

 I’m currently seeking a Data Analyst role where I can:

-Apply my analytical mindset to real-world business challenges

-Support data-driven strategies in a dynamic, growth-oriented environment
+Support data-driven strategies

-Optimize processes, enhance customer experience, and drive impact through insights
+Optimize processes and enhance customer experience

+Deliver insights that drive measurable business impact

 ### My Philosophy

 Data is only powerful when it leads to better decisions.
+I focus on clarity, accuracy, and impact in every analysis.
+### Let’s Connect

+💼 LinkedIn: (add link)

+📧 Email: (add email)

+🌐 Portfolio (optional): (add link)

+Feel free to explore my repositories or reach out—happy to connect!